ocramz/ocramz.github.io/_posts/2021-06-22-finding-core-th.markdown

 ## Introduction

-[GHC](https://www.haskell.org/ghc/) is a wonderful ~~compiler~~ platform for writing compilers and languages on.
-In addition to Haskell offering convenient syntactic abstractions for writing domain-specific languages with, the language itself and the internals of the compiler can be extended in many ways, which let users come up with mind-bending innovations in [scientific computing](http://conal.net/papers/compiling-to-categories/compiling-to-categories.pdf), [testing](https://hackage.haskell.org/package/inspection-testing) and [code editing](https://haskellwingman.dev/), among many other examples.
+[GHC](https://www.haskell.org/ghc/) is a wonderful ~~compiler~~ platform for writing compilers and languages.
+In addition to Haskell offering convenient syntactic abstractions for writing domain-specific languages, the language itself and the internals of the compiler can be extended in many ways, which let users come up with mind-bending innovations in [scientific computing](http://conal.net/papers/compiling-to-categories/compiling-to-categories.pdf), [testing](https://hackage.haskell.org/package/inspection-testing) and [code editing](https://haskellwingman.dev/), among many other examples.

 The compiler offers a [plugin system](https://downloads.haskell.org/ghc/latest/docs/html/users_guide/extending_ghc.html#compiler-plugins) that lets users customize various aspects of the syntax analysis, typechecking and compilation phases, without having to rebuild the compiler itself.

-While writing a GHC plugin that lets the user analyze and transform the Core representation of certain Haskell expressions, I found myself in need of a specific bit of machinery: how can the user _tell_ the compiler which expression to look for?
-Moreover, how to map the names of user-defined terms to the internal representation used by the compiler?
+While writing a GHC plugin that lets the user analyze and transform the Core representation of certain Haskell expressions, I found myself in need of a specific bit of machinery: _how can the user tell the compiler which expression to look for?_ Moreover, how to map the names of user-defined terms to the internal representation used by the compiler?

 It turns out `inspection-testing` provides this functionality as part of its user interface, and I will document it here both to consolidate its details in my head and so that others might learn from it in the future.